apassararm/a-board/README.md

 1. **Blogs Table** :

-    - Stores information about each blog post, such as title, description, author username and timestamp.
+    - Stores information about each blog post, such as title, description, category, author username and timestamp.

     | Field         | Description                            |